System Requirements

 Basic Screen

-This is a short overview tour of TruePianos with screen shots.
-The front graphic interface looks like this:
+This is a short overview tour of TruePianos with screenshots.
+The main graphic interface looks like this:

-The piano keyboard (which reacts to your mouse as well), basic controls, Options and About buttons, as well as a functionality to switch to a different piano module and a preset.
-TruePianos consists of multiple modules and presets.
-Each module represents a significantly different variant of a piano sound, while presets change the piano character without affecting basic properties of the piano.
+The piano keyboard (alao reacts to mouse clicks), basic controls, Options and About buttons, as well selectors for switching piano modules and presets.
+Each module represents a different variation of a piano, while presets change the character without affecting the basic sound.
 The hierarchy is as follows:

 Module